-ACC461 - CLINICAL OBSERVATION OF PATIENTS: CLINICAL THEATRE II 30 I Observing senior practitioners at work with patients represents a vital step in the clinical learning process.
-In this second-year course, students observe senior practitioners working in the classroom with patients in a structured 'clinical theater' format.
-Practitioner-teachers model the interview and diagnostic process for student observers.
+ACC551 - CLINICAL OBSERVATION OF PATIENTS: CLINICAL THEATRE II

+Observing senior practitioners at work with patients represents a vital step in the clinical learning process.
+In this second-year course, students continue to observe senior practitioners working in the classroom with patients in a structured 'clinical theater' format.
+Practitionerteachers model the interview and diagnostic process for student observers.
 In the second year, student practitioners may participate in this process.
 Subsequent treatment of patient by interns is also observed.
 Ample time is set aside for subsequent round-table discussion of issues and questions that arise during the clinical observation process.
+Lecture and observation.

-ACC462 - PRIVATE PRACTICE CLINICAL OBSERVATION OF PATIENTS II 60 2 Observing experienced practitioners at work with patients represents a vital step in the clinical learning process.
+ACC552 - PRIVATE PRACTICE CLINICAL OBSERVATION OF PATIENTS II

+Observing experienced practitioners at work with patients represents a vital step in the clinical learning process.
 This course, which emphasizes clinical observation with experienced practitioners in private practice office settings, allows students to gain additional exposure to 'real world' clinical settings.
 Students may also arrange to observe senior interns at work in the Academy's clinic.
+Practical.